 This gene encodes one of several proteins that are critical in the development of the neuromuscular junction (NMJ), as identified in mouse knock-out studies.
 The encoded protein contains several laminin G, Kazal type serine protease inhibitor, and epidermal growth factor domains.
 Additional post-translational modifications occur to add glycosaminoglycans and disulfide bonds.
 In one family with congenital myasthenic syndrome affecting limb-girdle muscles, a mutation in this gene was found.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Mar 2015]

 GeneCards Summary for AGRN Gene

 AGRN (Agrin) is a Protein Coding gene.
-Diseases associated with AGRN include Myasthenic Syndrome, Congenital, 8, With Pre- And Postsynaptic Defects and Presynaptic Congenital Myasthenic Syndromes.
-Among its related pathways are Defective B4GALT7 causes EDS, progeroid type and NCAM1 interactions.
+Diseases associated with AGRN include Myasthenic Syndrome, Congenital, 8, With Pre- And Postsynaptic Defects and Congenital Myasthenic Syndrome.
+Among its related pathways are Metabolism of fat-soluble vitamins and Metabolism.
 GO annotations related to this gene include calcium ion binding and laminin binding.
-An important paralog of this gene is HSPG2.
+An important paralog of this gene is EYS.

 UniProtKB/Swiss-Prot for AGRN Gene